TcMenu/IoAbstraction/README.md

 * [IoAbstraction documentation pages](https://www.thecoderscorner.com/products/arduino-libraries/io-abstraction/)
 * [IoAbstraction reference documentation](https://www.thecoderscorner.com/ref-docs/ioabstraction/html)

 Community questions can be asked in the discussions section of this repo, or using the Arduino forum.
-We generally answer most community questions but the responses will not be timely, for [commercial use we recommend you purchase support](https://www.thecoderscorner.com/support-services/training-support/).

-Before posting into the community make sure you've recreated the problem in a simple sketch, and please consider making at least a one time donation.
+We generally answer most community questions but the responses will not be timely.
+Before posting into the community make sure you've recreated the problem in a simple sketch, and please consider making at least a one time donation (see links further up):

 <a href="https://www.buymeacoffee.com/davetcc" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>